 #1.
 Make your app unique

-The idea isnt new.
-But it provides food for thoughts.
+How to develop a mental health app to make the most out of it?
 Make innovations work for you.
 A win-win situation is to choose the most popular technology and apply it to make a daily mood tracker app more interesting and catching.
 As an option, you can add a chatbot to your application.
 A bot could work as a therapist giving encouraging advice.
 If you read our previous articles about chatbots you should remember that there are two types of chatbots, a bot that uses canned answers and a bot that works with the machine learning technology.

 With such a delicate application that has to improve peoples mood and mental health the developer has to be super careful writing canned answers for the bot.
 The advice must be useful but gentle recommendations.